PPSSPP: Portability

 Since its inception, PPSSPP has had a focus on portability with support for multiple architectures and operating systems.
-While initially only supporting Microsoft Windows and Android, this quickly grew to include Blackberry 10, Symbian, macOS, Linux and later iOS.
-The source code also unofficially supports a wide variety of operating systems and platforms, including Raspberry Pi, Loongson, Maemo, Universal Windows Platform (Windows 10 Mobile, Xbox One, Windows 10 (X86_32, X86_64, ARM and ARM64)), Meego Harmattan and Pandora.
-There was at one stage a port for Xbox 360.
+While initially only supporting Microsoft Windows and Android, this quickly grew to include BlackBerry 10, Symbian, macOS, Linux and later iOS.
+The source code also unofficially supports a wide variety of operating systems and platforms, including Raspberry Pi, Loongson, Maemo, Universal Windows Platform (Windows 10, Windows 11, Xbox One, Xbox Series XS, Windows 10 Mobile), MeeGo Harmattan and Pandora.

+During 2013, a port was in development for Xbox 360.
 Although the port was abandoned, the support code remains, offering support for big-endian CPUs and DirectX compatible GPUs.
+A proof of concept port to the Wii U was also being worked on in 2018 and 2020.
+A Nintendo Switch port first released in 2019.

 To aid with the portability, two cross-platform development libraries—SDL and Qt—are able to be used in addition to the non-portable Blackberry, Android, and Win32 interfaces.

 The Qt frontend was instrumental in adding support for platforms such as Symbian.
 The Qt frontend is able to support all officially supported platforms and is the suggested alternative if no native interface exists.

+The project is known for trying to keep supporting older devices for relatively long.
+The MeeGo port saw its last release in 2013, and interest to keep up the Symbian and BlackBerry ports faded only in 2015.
+ARMv6 support for Android was dropped in 2014.
+Windows XP enjoyed official support until 2019 and Android 4.1 all the way until 2025.
+A so-called "Legacy Edition" exists for Android to maintain support for older devices that run on Android versions prior to the introduction of scoped storage.

 As of March 2017, 984 games are playable in PPSSPP, while 67 games load to some frame of in-game state.
 4 games can only reach the main menu or introduction sequence.
 As of July 2020, almost all games are playable in PPSSPP emulator.

 In 2024 the iOS version was released on the Apple App Store, following a change in Apple's developer guidelines which now allows the publishing of emulators for legacy video game systems.
 The App Store release lacks the ability to use just-in-time compilation due to restrictions by Apple, though the developers also noted that contemporary Apple devices should be able to run most games at full speed even on an interpreter.